snuggs/snuggs/README.md

 ## 🚀 [About Me](https://www.linkedin.com/in/devpunks)

 - 🪙 Involved in Bitcoin & Blockhain contributions since 2012.
-- 🧠 Familiarity with [Multi-modal Llama3.2:1b](https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_2) A.I.
-Model Retrieval via [ollama](https://ollama.com/library/llama3.2:1b) & [pgvector](https://github.com/pgvector/pgvector)
+- 🧠 A.I.
+Prompting & efficiency refactoring in needle retrieval.
 - 🏢 Building Information Modeling with Autodesk architecture tooling _(10+ years)_
 - 🔭 Prolific contributor to Open Source Software comfortable in a team leadership role.
 - 📝 I write lots of well tested code adhearing to specifications, guidelines, and constraints.